 Espella claims she doesn't remember anything about her friend from the time of the fire, and her father took a lot of effort to repress the memory, but the fact she subconciously named her cat "Eve" and talks about how she's "always been by her side" makes it pretty clear she still remembers their friendship.

 During the second special episode, Chelmey is being stern and strict towards Layton, as usual, although when he's asked questions about the current situation he'll wait a few moments before calmly giving the questioning characters the answer they're looking for.
 When he's pressed on this matter, he says that it's his job to be stern as Layton's rival.
 Layton calmly informs him that he never saw Chelmey as a rival... but rather, as a friend.

-Never mentioned, but it's heavily implied that Jean Greyerl was reunited with her parents at the end, as she had no reason to hide anymore.
+Special Episode 7 reveals that Jean Greyerl was reunited with her parents at the end, as she had no reason to hide anymore.